 When you file an insurance claim, your insurer will likely ask for a copy of the police report.
 Therefore, getting it done sooner may make the claims process easier for you.

 Yes, if the vehicle was damaged or if you are filing a bodily injury claim, you will almost always need a formal police report.
 This helps the insurance company rule out foul play and establish fault.
 A police report is also required if you want to sue the other party involved for damages.

-The easiest way to do this is by calling the emergency hotline or customer helpline number of your insurance company.
-If you are filing a claim, you must have a formal police report, pictures and videos as proof to establish fault, and specific details of the accident, such as time, day, exact location, parties involved, etc. Your insurer may send an appraiser to take a closer look at the scene of the accident and the state of the vehicle.
+You can typically report an accident to your insurance company by phone, online or via the company’s mobile app.
+If you are filing a claim, you will probably need the police report, pictures and videos of the damage and specific details about the accident, such as time, day, exact location, parties involved, etc. Your insurer may send an appraiser to take a closer look at the state of the vehicle, as well.